CyVerse-learning-materials/container_camp_workshop_2018/main.rst

 This would be the introductory session for concept of Docker.
-In this session we will demonstrate how to containerize your software/applications using Docker, push them to Dockerhub and other  and other registries and finally deploy them on cloud.
+In this session we will demonstrate how to containerize your software/applications using Docker, push them to Dockerhub and other registries and finally deploy them on cloud.

 **Docker basics/Introduction (Upendra and Kapeel)**

 - Prerequisites
-- Installing Docker on laptop (Mac/Windows/Linux) and on cloud
+- Installing Docker on laptop (`Mac <https://docs.docker.com/docker-for-mac/install/>`_/`Windows <https://docs.docker.com/docker-for-windows/install/>`_/`Linux <https://docs.docker.com/install/linux/docker-ce/ubuntu/>`_)
 - Running Docker containers from prebuilt image
 - Building Docker images